Children & Youth Schedule

 The 11:00 AM hour is the cornerstone of our program.

-School-aged children begin with their families for the start of our Sunday worship service.
+Children join their families for the start of our Sunday worship service.
 We sing together and share a story, then children proceed to class with their teachers as guides.

 Each month we’ll take part in:

-Two Sundays of grade-level Unitarian Universalist curriculum.
+Two to three Sundays of grade-level Unitarian Universalist curriculum.

 Sunday School classes, led by our wonderful volunteer teachers, are learning communities in which we light a chalice, share our stories, and take part in games, crafts, and experiments.